jinjamb/LookLemon/README.md

 Look Lemon - 3D Game - https://jinjamb.github.io/LookLemon/

 Projet Member:
-Calvin Zegbeu
+- Calvin Zegbeu
-Maxime Celeste
+- Maxime Celeste
-Matthias Carré
+- Matthias Carré

-A 3D platformer game built with BabylonJS where you play as a lemon character exploring a world with puzzles and characters to interact with.
+A 3D platformer game built only with BabylonJS where you play as a lemon character exploring a world with puzzles and characters to interact with.

-Installation and Setup
+## 🚀 Installation and Setup
 To get started with the game:

+- First way:
 ```
 # Clone the repository
 git clone https://github.com/jinjamb/3DGame.git